Quantum Tokens for Digital Signatures

 We wish to use a quantum algorithm to produce two elements $(a,b)\in \Lambda(A)$.
 The cost of the algorithm will be the number of calls it makes to the oracle $U_{A^*}$.

 We will think of a quantum algorithm as keeping a superposition over four registers: the query register (specifying the next oracle call), a work register, and two output registers (which are measured at the end).
-The query register has the form $\ket{a,p,x}$ where $a\in\mathbb{F}_2^n$ and $p,x\in\{0,1\}$; the unitary $U_{A^*}$ will be applied to this register.
+The query register has the form $\ket{a,p,x}$ where $a\in\mathbb{F}_2^n$ and $p,x\in\{0,1\}$; the unitary $U_{A^*}$ will be applied to this register, and it will act as identity on the other registers.
 The work register has an arbitrary (finite) dimension and is initialized to a fixed state $\ket{0}_W$.
 The two output registers get measured at the end of the algorithm, and each stores an element of $\mathbb{F}_2^n$.
 Since we want the algorithm to have access to one copy of $\ket{A}$, we will initialize one of the output registers to $\ket{A}$ and the other to $\ket{0}$.
 The initial state will therefore be

-A quantum algorithm is fully described by a sequence of unitaries $U_0,U_1,\ldots,U_T$.
+A quantum algorithm is fully described by a sequence of unitaries $U_0,U_1,\ldots,U_T$ acting on these registers.
 Applying such an algorithm is achieved by alternately applying the $U_i$ unitaries and the query unitary $U_{A^*}$, starting from the initial state $\ket{\psi^A_{init}}$.
 The state at the end of the algorithm is therefore

 The two output registers are then measured, and the result constitutes the output of the algorithm.